 - SSN matches to a different consumer, while no credit file is available for the requested applicant

-- SSN matches to different consumer, and a credit file is available for the name and address provided; however, the SSN on that file is different from the SSN provided on the inquiry.
+- SSN matches to a different consumer, and a credit file is available for the name and address provided; however, the SSN on that file is different from the SSN provided on the inquiry

-There are other data sources that are coming into the picture that will further limit the effectiveness of this type of fraud.
-These include data such as:
+There are also other data sources that are coming into the picture that will further limit the effectiveness of this type of fraud.
+These include data points like: